-- Staff: It is usually appropriate for staff to be Administrators, the highest level of account privilege in ThruText, so that they can create target groups, launch campaigns, add users, and do everything else that makes P2P texting possible.
+- Staff: It is usually appropriate for staff to be Administrators, the highest level of account privilege in ThruText.
+This allows them to create target groups, launch campaigns, add users, and do everything else that makes P2P texting possible.

 - Alumni Volunteers: If you have access to class agents or a network of alumni volunteers, texting is an easy, intuitive experience that can fit into their lives and can be managed remotely.
 Most ThruText clients use alumni volunteers as Message Senders, with staff setting up the campaigns for volunteers to send out.
 But some schools give alumni volunteers Moderator status, meaning they can set up their own campaigns and send messages.
 This can be an especially good fit if your class agents know the recipients on their lists and want to customize their own initial message.

-- Student Workers The student voice can be a powerful component of a P2P texting program.
-Students can connect with donors on a personal level by sharing their experience, and can provide much needed capacity to manage large numbers conversations, especially at bigger institutions.
+- Student Workers: The student voice can be a powerful component of a P2P texting program.
+Students can connect with donors on a personal level by sharing their experience, and can provide much-needed capacity to manage large numbers of conversations.
 Your student workers may need more background training to answer the questions that come up, but as an admin, you will always be able to check in on their threads using the conversations view.
 Your student workers will likely fall into the Message Sender account permission, though sometimes graduate assistants or very experienced student workers can act as Moderators.

-ThruText will be a new technology for almost all users, and no matter what their account privileges, you want to make sure they know what they’re doing.
+ThruText may be a new technology for many users, and you want to make sure they know what they’re doing.
 Having well-trained users will drastically cut down on the support you need to offer once they get started.